Rexabit/Outward-Sideloader/README.md

 The next few settings apply to the custom visuals.
 If you're not using any, just leave these blank ("")

-``AssetBundle_Name`` : The FOLDER NAME which contains your asset bundle for your visual prefab.
-This folder must be inside the AssetBundles folder.
+``AssetBundle_Name`` : The FILE NAME of your asset bundle for your visual prefab.
+This file must be inside the AssetBundles folder.

 ``VisualPrefabName`` : The UNIQUE PREFAB NAME of your custom item visuals.
-It can be inside ANY asset bundle in your folder.
+It must be inside the AssetBundle you listed above.

 ``ArmorVisualPrefabName`` : Only for armor.
 This is the special Skinned Mesh version of your armor visual prefab, used when it is equipped.
 For weapons and other items, just put "".

-``HelmetHideFace`` : For Helmets only. 'true' to hide the player's face when equipped, false to show.
+``HelmetHideFace`` : For Helmets only. 'true' to hide the player's face when equipped, 'false' to show.

 ``HelmetHideHair`` : For Helmets only. 'true' to hide hair when equipped, 'false' to show.